noelle-9/BrowserSprite/BrowserSprite/README.md

 # Browser Sprite Chrome Extension - Documentation

 ## Overview
-BrowserSprite is a Chrome extension that adds a virtual sprite to your browser window.
-The sprite interacts with your cursor, performs fun animations, and can be fully customized to suit your preferences.
+BrowserSprite adds a virtual sprite to your browser window.
+The sprite interacts with your cursor, performs fun animations, and its behaviour can be customized to suit your preferences.
 It is lightweight, privacy-focused, and runs entirely locally without any data collection.

 ## Features
 - **Virtual sprite Options**: Choose between a pink, purple, or green sprite